 Since version 3.16, CCleaner also supports speeding up web browser launch and enabling or disabling Scheduled Tasks and Context Menu entries.
 All these should be treated with care - disabling necessary add-ons might impair browser functionality, disabling certain tasks might prevent automatic updating of important programs, and disabling context menu entries (the ones you see in the list after right-clicking a drive, folder or file) can hinder productivity.

-Open the Internet Explorer, Firefox/Mozilla or Google Chrome tab of CCleaner's Startup Tools.
-Here is full list of all extensions, add-ons, helpers, apps and toolbars that are loaded with your Internet browser.
+Open the Internet Explorer, Firefox, Google Chrome or Opera tab.
+Here is full list of all extensions, add-ons, helpers, apps and toolbars that are loaded with the selected web browser.
 As described in the Internet Explorer 9 Troubleshooting article, too many toolbars and add-ons make the browser slow and often decrease stability.
-This rule of thumb, of course, applies to Firefox and Chrome also.
+This rule of thumb, of course, applies to all browsers.

 First, close all browser windows.
 Then, click an item and then click Disable to turn it off.

 In Internet Explorer, you can safely turn off Blog This, Messenger Companion and Research extensions - these are provided by Microsoft, but very few people actually use these.
 Also turn off any toolbar (and its helpers) you do not want - for example, to disable Ask Toolbar completely, you must disable both its helper and toolbar add-ons.